anastasiiapirogova/screenlite/SECURITY_OVERVIEW.md

 This application uses **opaque token-based authentication** for client-server communication.
 Tokens are sent explicitly in the `Authorization` header as `Bearer <token>` and are **not stored in cookies**.

+Each token is a 64-character hexadecimal string generated using cryptographically secure random bytes, ensuring uniqueness, unpredictability, and resistance to brute-force attacks.

 ## Considerations

 - **Refresh Tokens** are not yet implemented.
 This means: